-8.1 This requirement takes effect on 3 April 2017.
+8.1 This requirement takes effect on 26 May 2017, except for an instrument in an approved form not containing certifications signed on or before 31 December 2017.

 8.2 Where a Client is a Party to an Instrument or other Document, and is required to sign that Instrument or other Document, the Client’s Representative must sign that Instrument or other Document on behalf of the Client.